scarwintercodes/scarwintercodes/README.md

 ## 🔗 Let's Work Together
 I'm open to collaborations around projects related to:
-- Developing and maintaining an AI-minimal workflow
+- Developing & maintaining an AI-minimal workflow
 - Exchanging digital privacy knowledge and practical resources
 - Using municipal data to bring light to environmental and infrastructural issues
 - Synthesizing mixed-methods data for academic and public dissemination